-- 1. Students will have to pass the training 'Introduction in Problem-Based Learning' which takes place in the week before the start of the master's programme.
-Students who fail this training will be admitted conditionally and will have to pass the training within 4 weeks after the start of the master's programme. - 2.
-The research internship cannot be started until: - At least 54 credits from the first year courses have been attained; - The above mentioned 54 credits must include the courses Advanced Statistics I and II. - 3.
-The clinical internship cannot be started until: - At least 54 credits from the first year courses have been attained; - The above mentioned 54 credits must include the courses Advanced Statistics I and II. - Additionally, for students following the Psychopathology specialisation, all Clinical Skills (I-IV) training must have been completed and for students following the Neuropsychology specialisation the following skills training courses must have been completed: - Neuropsychological Assessments; - Basic Cognitive Psychological Skills; - Neuropsychology in practice.
+- 1. The research internship cannot be started until: - At least 54 credits from the research master programme have been attained; - The above mentioned 54 credits must include the courses Applied Statistics I and Applied Statistics II Capita Selecta. - 2.
+The clinical internship cannot be started until: - At least 54 credits from the research master programme have been attained; - The above mentioned 54 credits must include the courses Applied Statistics I and Applied Statistics II Capita Selecta. - Additionally, for students following the Psychopathology specialisation, all Clinical Skills (I-IV) training must have been completed and for students following the Neuropsychology specialisation the following skills training courses must have been completed: - Neuropsychological Assessments; - Basic Cognitive Psychological Skills; - Neuropsychology in practice.